xeruf/nodal/README.md

 Projects, Areas, Epics - they can all be mapped onto tasks, and doing so will allow you to leverage the same toolset on everything.
 A project or epic is a completable task with subtasks - it can itself be a subtask.
-If you want to divide your task list into areas, these can simply be uncompletable tasks at the root level.
+To divide your task list into areas, simply put everything under uncompletable (see task type activity) root tasks.

 With everything being a task, areas and projects can also have all kinds of tags and attributes.
 And then subtasks may inherit these attributes (particularly tags).

 More fundamentals:
 - UNIX philosophy: use plain text is possible, separate into independent modules